dotnet/core-setup/Documentation/design-docs/hosting-layer-apis.md

     int32_t *required_buffer_size)
 ```

-Run a host command and return the output. `corehost_load` should have been called with the `host_command` set on the `host_interface_t`.
+Run a host command and return the output. `corehost_load(init)` should have been called with `init->host_command` set.
 This function operates in the hosting layer and does not actually run CoreCLR.
 * `argc` / `argv` - command-line arguments
 * `buffer` - buffer to populate with the output (including a null terminator)
 * `buffer_size` - size of `buffer` in `char_t` units